 You know that your loved one isn’t a violent person, but drugs have made them intolerant of hearing anything from anybody.
 Their mind may be focused on the next fix, or they may be in the early stages of withdrawal if they are unable to acquire their vice.
 Under these circumstances, they can have violent outbursts.

-Prior to the intervention, if your loved one has any mental illness or disorder, there’s no help coming from the drugs or alcohol in their system.
+Prior to the Maryland Drug intervention, if your loved one has any mental illness or disorder, there’s no help coming from the drugs or alcohol in their system.
 It can make them horribly irrational, and even lash out verbally, or violently, as stated above.
-Trained professionals like our substance abuse interventionist will know how to deal with this in a safe and effective manner.
+Trained professionals like our substance abuse drug interventionist in Pennsylvania will know how to deal with this in a safe and effective manner.

 They Are Responding Positively – Now What Do I Do?